Dental Porcelain Onlays

 Candidates for Onlays

-At New York Smiles Inc., our dentists like to suggest them (when appropriate) because onlays allow you to leave more of your natural tooth intact than alternative procedures.
+At New York Smile Institute, our dentists like to suggest them (when appropriate) because onlays allow you to leave more of your natural tooth intact than alternative procedures.
 They are an especially good choice when a cavity is too large for a traditional filling to handle; the tooth’s structure has not been weakened to the point of needing a crown; or a previous filling has failed.

 Onlay Procedure Details